djw8889-sys/New-ClubRank/replit.md

 # Overview

-Match Point is a modern tennis partner matching mobile web application built with React, TypeScript, and Express.js.
-The app allows tennis players to find compatible partners based on skill level (NTRP rating), location, age, and availability.
-It features a comprehensive user matching system, real-time chat functionality, ranking system with points, and community features for tennis players.
+Club Rank is a comprehensive club management and competition platform built with React, TypeScript, and Express.js.
+Originally Match Point (a tennis partner matching app), it has been transformed into a complete club management MVP that serves tennis clubs with advanced features for competition management, member coordination, and analytics.

-The application follows a mobile-first design approach using Tailwind CSS and shadcn/ui components, providing a native-like mobile experience.
-It includes user authentication via Firebase, profile management, match requests, and a point-based ranking system to gamify the tennis matching experience.
+The platform provides club identity customization, automated bracket generation, member management, inter-club competitions, and detailed analytics.
+It features a mobile-first design using Tailwind CSS and shadcn/ui components, delivering a native-like experience for club administrators and members.

+**MVP Transformation Complete (4 Phases):**
+- **Phase 1**: Service rebranding to "Club Rank" with shield emblem logo and navigation restructure (내 클럽/개인 매칭/랭킹/커뮤니티/내 정보)
+- **Phase 2**: Database expansion with club management schemas and gameFormat support for 5 match types
+- **Phase 3**: Core club features including identity customization, management dashboard, automated bracket generation, and analytics
+- **Phase 4**: Personal records enhancement and location-based matching optimization

 # User Preferences